Nebraska Labor Laws

 There are certain occupations that don’t have to follow overtime regulations, like administrative, professional, and executive positions.
 However, these employees must be paid a salary of at least $684 per week to qualify.
 In Nebraska, this law matches federal standards, although computer employees and outside salespersons don’t fall under the exemption.

-Employers in Nebraska who operate assembling plants, workshops, or mechanical establishments with one or more employees are exempted from the state’s break laws.
-However, they are required to provide their workers with a minimum 30-minute meal break.
-Interestingly, employees are not mandated to remain on their employer’s premises during this designated break period.
+There is only one exemption to break laws in Nebraska.
+Employers in Nebraska who operate assembling plants, workshops, or mechanical establishments with one or more employees are required to provide their workers with a 30-minute meal break under state law.
+Employees are not mandated to remain on their employer’s premises during their break.

 What are Nebraska Breastfeeding Laws?